w3f/polkadot-wiki/docs/learn/learn-proxies.md

 a proxy.
 The chosen proxy account that you set will be the account that has the proxy on it.
 The selected account at the top is the account that will be the primary account.

-> Note: If you see an "unused" option when adding in a proxy, this is not a proxy type.
+> NOTE: If you see an `unused` option when adding in a proxy, this is not a proxy type.
 This is an
-> empty enum, and if you try to add this in as a proxy, nothing will happen.
+> empty `enum`, and if you try to add this in as a proxy, nothing will happen.
 No new proxy will be
 > created.

+**Please be aware of how critical it is to set up an anonymous proxy and the overall dangers.**

 ### Creating Anonymous Proxies on Polkadot-JS UI

+> NOTE: The first proxy you add should always be of _type_ `Any`.
+> Also, if there are multiple proxies for the proxied account, you should not remove _all_ `Any`
+> types unless you are prepared to kill the relationship.
+> Without having an `Any` type proxy, you won't be able to send funds, add new proxies, kill the
+> anonymous proxy or take any action not specifically allowed by the types of the proxies the
+> account has.

 For anonymous proxies, a different function will need to be called, the `anonymous(proxy_type, index)`.
 This will let you select which kind of anonymous proxy you would